 - The established religious freedoms of belief, assembly, and proselytizing.

 The High Court's ruling was issued on 2018-JUN-04.
 The court upheld the actions of the baker.

 2018-JUN-04: The potential impact of the U.S. Supreme Court's ruling:

-The eventual ruling by the High Court could have a profound affect on potential customers' freedom from discrimination by public accommodations throughout the U.S. and most of the six U.S. territories on the basis of the customer's disability status, race, creed, color, sex, marital status, national origin, ancestry and perhaps other grounds, including sexual orientation and gender identity.
+The ruling by the High Court could have a profound affect on potential customers' freedom from discrimination by public accommodations throughout the U.S. and most of the six U.S. territories on the basis of the customer's disability status, race, creed, color, sex, marital status, national origin, ancestry and perhaps other grounds, including sexual orientation and gender identity.
 Public accommodations could refuse to sell goods and services to Catholics, women, divorced people, unmarried people, blacks, etc. on the basis of the owner's religious beliefs.
 This could range from refusing to sell contraceptives to unmarried persons, to refusing to rent venues, or sell goods and services for a Jewish meeting.

 The core question to be answered by the U.S. Supreme Court is whether the First Amendment to the U.S. Constitution:

 Adam Liptak, writing for the New York Times, said:

 "The Supreme Court’s decision, expected next year (2018-JUN), will again take the justices into a heated battle in the culture wars.
 On one side are gay and lesbian couples along with human rights promoters who say all groups are entitled to equal treatment from businesses that choose to serve the general public.
-On the other are religious people and companies who say the government should not force them to choose between the requirements of their faiths and their livelihoods."
+On the other are religious people and companies who say the government should not force them to choose between the discriminatory requirements of their faiths and their livelihoods."
 4

 SPLC, ABC News, and NBC News articles generate controversy: